zapPilot/docs/docs/about.md

 - **Expertise**: Experienced startup entrepreneur with expertise in scaling businesses
 - **Investment Philosophy**: Values stable investing after experiencing crypto market volatility

+### Chris Fan - Frontend Developer

+- **Background**: Chris is a passionate software engineer with a strong focus on user experience and modern web technologies.
+- **Previous Experience**: She has contributed to several fintech and blockchain startups, building responsive and intuitive interfaces for complex financial products.
+- **Expertise**: Chris specializes in React, TypeScript, and web3 integrations, with a keen eye for design and usability.
+He excels at translating product requirements into seamless, performant user experiences.

+### Eric Chan - Strategy Advisor

+- **Background**: Senior Engineering Manager with a proven track record in both technical leadership and business strategy.
+- **Previous Experience**: Former senior engineer at Dcard and engineering manager at Gamania, Eric has also founded and scaled multiple startups in the tech sector.
+- **Expertise**: Eric brings deep expertise in team building, product scaling, and strategic planning.
+His entrepreneurial background enables him to bridge the gap between technology and business growth.

 ## Our Approach

 ### Scientific Investment Strategies